-The Lung Institute aims to deliver the highest quality of care for our patients as well as continually improve our treatments for our patients.
+The Lung Health Institute aims to deliver the highest quality of care for our patients as well as continually improve our treatments for our patients.

 We have published a White Paper with our latest findings, which you can find on our resources page.

 One of our recent testimonials discussed the role a doctor played in influencing a patient’s decision to undergo our cellular procedure.

 Once you have made the decision to have our cellular procedure, your doctor can continue to play a vital role.

 Make sure they help you get the proper tests and monitor your progress.